JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 2.5
 ```

+This construction is beneficial whenever there are multiple chained functions, and only the deepest ones need keyword arguments.

 ```@raw html
 <div class = "exercise-body">
 <header class = "exercise-header">Exercise:</header><p>
 ```

-Write a function `wrapper`, that accepts a number and applies the `round`, `ceil` or `floor` function based on the keyword argument `type`.
-Make sure that all optional and keyword arguments can be passed to these three functions.

-Use the function to solve the following tasks
+Write a function `wrapper`, that accepts a number and applies one of `round`, `ceil` or `floor` functions based on the keyword argument `type`.
+Use the function to solve the following tasks:
 - Round `1252.1518` to the nearest larger integer and convert the resulting value to `Int64`.
 - Round `1252.1518` to the nearest smaller integer and convert the resulting value to `Int16`.
 - Round `1252.1518` to `2` digits after the decimal point.